dkhor2003/COMS673_FinalProject/README.md

 </div>

 <p align="center">
   <strong>This is a repository for our COMS 673 Final Project.
-Our objective here is to design and develop a deep learning model i.e., a Neural Network that can predict whether a humanoid robot will fall down based on kinematic information obtained through sensors from the lower body joints.</strong>
+Our objective here is to design and develop a Deep Learning model that can predict whether a humanoid robot will fall down based on kinematic information obtained through sensors from the lower body joints.</strong>
 </p>

 ---